Ulstein's offshore wind history

 Ulstein's entry into the offshore wind market started with a new installation concept for wind turbines, the F2F (Floating to Fixed) concept back in 2006.
 This was followed by our first designs for Service Operations Vessels (SOVs)/Installation Support Vessels (ISVs) and foundation installation vessels (FIVs).

-Our designs and solutions now cover all stages in the development of an offshore wind farm: Planning & development, Substructure installation, Installation & Commissioning, Operations & Maintenance, and Decommissioning & Repowering.
+ULSTEIN provides ship designs, system solutions and services for efficient and reliable marine operations.
+This includes ship designs for all cycles in the life of the offshore wind farms, with solutions for environmentally friendly vessels to serve the various stages: Planning & development, Substructure installation, Installation & Commissioning, Operations & Maintenance, and Decommissioning & Repowering.

 Planning & development